bbauska/W3Cx-4of5-thru-May-2024/README.md

 </details>

-Notice that we use an <input type="range"> to select the current sprite, and we have two canvases: a small one for displaying the currently-selected sprite, and a larger one that contains the sprite sheet and in which we draw a red square to highlight the selected
+Notice that we use an &lt;input type="range"&gt; to select the current sprite, and we have two canvases: a small one for displaying the currently-selected sprite, and a larger one that contains the sprite sheet and in which we draw a red square to highlight the selected